kubernetes-sigs/external-dns/docs/tutorials/istio.md

         - --source=service
         - --source=ingress
         - --source=istio-gateway
-        - --istio-ingress-gateway=custom-istio-namespace/custom-istio-ingressgateway # omit to use the default (istio-system/istio-ingressgateway)
+        - --istio-ingress-gateway=custom-istio-namespace/custom-istio-ingressgateway # load balancer service to be used; can be specified multiple times.
+Omit to use the default (istio-system/istio-ingressgateway)
         - --domain-filter=external-dns-test.my-org.com # will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
         - --provider=aws
         - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization